Home

 • Knowing therefore the terror of the Lord, we persuade men; but we are made manifest unto God; and I trust also are made manifest in your consciences."

 The terror of the Lord doesn't sound to me like a time of rewards for Christians.
 This Judgment seat [bema] is the same one all mankind must stand before.
 We know Christians cannot be judged for anything bad (this verse clearly says this Judgment is also for that).
-So this passage must be illustrating one Judgment of those the Lord will find good (those made righteous), and those whom the Lord will find bad (the unsaved in whom is sin), when they All stand before this Judgment seat.
+So this passage must be illustrating one Judgment of those the Lord will find good (those made righteous), and those whom the Lord will find bad (the unsaved in bondage to sin), when they All stand before this Judgment seat.
 Not only all believers (as is surmised), but all both good and bad.

-And so knowing all these things, let us go forth with confidence that all our sins (bad works) were made white as snow by Christ at the cross that we could never be held accountable for anything less than perfect works when we stand before the seat of Christ.
-Let us have the confidence to know that while all 'our own' righteous works are as filthy rags before God, the righteous work of Christ in us make us perfect before Him.
+And so knowing all these things, let us go forth with confidence that all our sins (bad works) were made white as snow by Christ at the cross and that we could never be held accountable for anything less than perfect works when we stand before the seat of Christ.
+Let us have the confidence to know that while all 'our own' righteous works are as filthy rags before God, the righteous work of Christ in us makes us perfect before Him.
 Confidence to know that while our own prayers may be imperfect (as we are finite beings), the burnt offering of the sacrifice of Christ brings them up before the Lord as a sweet incense (Romans 8:26; Revelation 8:3).
 Let us not get caught up in seeking our own rewards before a bema seat, but trust in the reward of Christ, the inheritance that the Son secured for us by His own work.
 Let us not set our eyes upon gain, diverse reigns, or prideful lusts for rewards, but upon the riches which cannot be earned by us.
 The treasures which are received by faith.
 Let us trust in the work of Christ wherein we can never go wrong.
 For it is then that we will understand that when we stand before the bema seat Judgment, we will stand a 'Righteous Man,' a man perfect in every way before God, having a Savior who has delivered him a full inheritance, a full reward by His work.

 We pray that the Lord, who is Gracious above all, will give us the wisdom to understand His most Holy Word, and discern between the right hand and the left.